 93. Walk to One of Kadavu’s Exciting Waterfalls

 Yes, we’ll throw some more waterfalls at you before this list of the best things to do in Fiji is over – this time on Kadavu.
-Some resorts have at least one waterfall only a short walk away, such as Papageno Resort’s Malawai Falls or the short guided hike to a waterfall from Waisalima Beach Resort.
+Some resorts have at least one waterfall only a short walk away, such as Papageno Resort’s Malawai Falls, while Oneta Resort offers an amazing boat trip to a hidden waterfall.

 Location: Kadavu.
 See more experiences nearby in the 10 Free & Cheap Things To Do in Kadavu.